 Meet Robert Russell

-“We’ve accomplished a lot in nine years, it feels like so much longer than that!” he said.
+“We’ve accomplished a lot in 10 years, it feels like so much longer than that!” he said.

 The logical questions are: how does Russell stand out in a sea of advisors and why is he so popular with the press?
 He believes his approach to fiscal health, depth of industry knowledge and genuine desire to secure his clients’ long term goals are what sets him apart from the pack.

 A graduate of Wright State University with a Bachelor’s in business, Russell went to work for a Fortune 500 Company right out of the gate, and though he enjoyed the stability and salary, something was missing.
 “It was a truly wonderful experience, and one that taught me a great deal, but I just felt like I was not helping people to the extent I wanted to … It wasn’t enough because I wasn’t making a difference in someone else’s life,” he said.
 After careful consideration and several conversations with his father (an accomplished CPA/Certified Fraud Examiner), he decided to launch the Ohio-based, Russell & Company.
 His Christian beliefs also instilled in him that affecting others in a positive way was the right choice.